Plan Ahead.

 Anxiety.

-About 6% of pregnant women and 10% of postpartum women develop anxiety.
-They can experience anxiety alone or in addition to depression.
+6% of pregnant women and 10% of postpartum women develop anxiety.

 Symptoms: